If you touch a metal part on the outside of your RV and get shocked, is that a problem? What if it’s only a tingle?

 A few volts difference between the earth and the RV is normal.
 But if you see more than 5 volts AC, take heed!

 Around 24 volts is usually taken as a conservative minimum for potentially hazardous electrical currents.
-But people have been electrocuted at levels as low as 42 volts!
 And anything over 48 volts is considered universally dangerous.

 The problem usually lies outside the RV: Either in the power pedestal or the power cord.
 We’ll talk about how to fix that in a minute.